nicnocquee/next-secure-download/README.md

 9. Your file then can be downloaded from `https://your-vercel-deployment-url/api/download/the-file-name-here` URL.

 If you'd rather watch a video on how to use this project, check it out in [this blog post](https://nicnocquee.medium.com/create-password-protected-download-links-for-free-with-github-and-vercel-a4758602b21e).

+# Use cases

+- Securely store and serve a configuration file for your app.
+- Share files with others privately.

+# Code overview

+The not-so-secret sauce is inside the `app/api/download/[file_name]/route.ts` and `middleware.ts`.
+In `middleware.ts`, the app will check the credentials.
+In `app/api/download/[file_name]/route.ts`, the app will find and return the file.
+That's it.

 # Notes